-CME Looks to Take on Binance and Coinbase, Could Launch Spot Bitcoin Trading: Report
+CME Looks to Take On Binance and Coinbase, Could Launch Spot Bitcoin Trading: Report

 The exchange did not want to comment on the report.

 The spot market will complement the CME’s existing standard and micro futures contracts, which are widely considered a proxy for institutional activity, and help the exchange become more dominant in the crypto market.
 The CME is already the top bitcoin futures exchange by open interest, while the offshore, non-regulated Binance dominates the spot market.
+Coinbase (COIN), the only U.S. traded crypto exchange, is No. 3 by daily trading volume.

 The availability of the spot market means traders can now set up complex multi-leg strategies involving spot and futures markets in one regulated place.
 Carry traders are known to short CME futures against long spot market positions on other exchanges or in spot ETFs.

-Note: UPDATE (May 16, 08:19 UTC): Adds Coinbase in sixth paragraph.